DominicL3/turboSETI-ML/README.md

 Like `create_model.py`, it is highly encouraged to use multiple cores whenever possible, again set by the `-cores` flag, but the defaut is to use a single core.
 In instances with many detected signals, computing drift rates on one core takes exceedingly long, thus bottlenecking the whole prediction script.

+Again, more options can be accessed via the `--help` flag.

+---

+## Results
 The following are __real__ signals detected by the model!

 <p align="center">